 Related to what would become the new field of operations research, Babbage discussed topics like the regulation of power, control of raw materials, division of labor, time studies, the advantage of size in manufacturing, inventory control, and duration and replacement of machinery.
 Besides regular pagination and chapters Babbage divided his book into numbered sections, which reached No. 467 by the third and fourth edition (1835), though the Table of Contents extended only to section No. 463.
 The book was indexed to the section numbers rather than to pages.

 In Chapter XI, "Of Copying", Babbage analyzed a surprisingly wide range of methods of duplication, including many different kinds of printing of different products, only a few categories of which were printing on paper.
 In section 159 he broke down the process of preparing the stereotype plates, on which his book was printed, into six different stages, and in Chapter XXI, "On the Cost of Each Separate Process in a Manufacture", section 256, he presented an exceptionally detailed accounting of all the costs in the production of the 3000 copies of the first edition of his book, which presumably he paid, followed by analyses of these costs in sections 257-262, the costs not including the extra charges for the small number of large paper copies (222 x 142mm) which Babbage ordered for presentation to his friends.
 Among the details mentioned in section 256 was that the book was printed on large sheets with 16 pages up, resulting in gatherings of 32 pages.
-As the book was printed from stereotype plates we may thus assume that the book was also printed by machine rather than by handpress, especially as its publisher Charles Knight was an early exponent of machine printing and its cost efficiencies.
+As the book was printed sheets larger than could be printed on a hand press, and from stereotype plates, we may thus assume that the book was printed by machine, especially as its publisher Charles Knight was an early exponent of machine printing and its cost efficiencies.
 Though Babbage does not discuss the gold-stamped cloth publisher's bindings in which most of edition appeared, these were very early gold-stamped cloth edition bindings, produced during the first year in which the technology existed for stamping gold directly into cloth.
 The stamping of the selling price (6s) beneath the spine title was a Charles Knight innovation that probably first occurred with this binding.
 That three different editions of the book were issued during 1832, all of which appeared in publisher's cloth bindings, confirms that these bindings--especially those on the first and second editions which were sold out in 1832-- were actually put on during the year 1832.

 Hook & Norman, Origins of Cyberspace (2002) No. 42.